HHN/Kite/Readme.md

 1. Clone the repository.
 2. Open the project in Unity.
-3. The main scene to start the game is likely located in the `_Scenes` folder.
+3. The main scene to start the game is `Assets/_Scenes/MainMenuScene.unity`.

+### Configure Game View

+For optimal display and testing of the mobile application:

+1. Open the Game window (`Window > General > Game`).
+2. In the Game window toolbar, switch from Game" to **Simulator**.
+3. Select a mobile device (e.g., **Samsung Galaxy Note20 Ultra 5G**).

+This ensures the game is displayed in the correct mobile resolution during development.

 ## Contributing